lubegasylvia/frontend-case/README-Sylvia.md

 ## Retrieving date from the schema

-- If you change anything in the schema to retrieve  date from graphql run this command and then the command bellow
+- If you change anything in the schema to retrieve date from graphql run the command bellow first.
 ```pnpm run codegen```